Songblade/SettlersOfCatan/README.md

 	Once the trade proposal is initiated, an icon will appear above the player's icon on the bottom left of the window, and a blue "0" will appear above each resource icon.
 	When the forementioned icon is green, selecting a resource will increase the number of that resource you will gain / decrease the number of that resource you will lose during the proposed trade.
 	When the forementioned icon is red, selecting a resource will decrease the number of that resource you will gain / increase the number of that resource you will lose during the proposed trade.
+	Clicking the formentioned icon will change it to red if it is green, and to green if it is red.
 	Red numbers above resource icons signify a loss during a trade, while green numbers above icons signify a gain during a trade (From the requesting player's perspective).

 	While proposing a trade, a player may control who he sends his trade request to.